We are the international Team of

 Natalia brings to Impronta knowledge in neuroscience, neuroscience applied to architecture and she is responsible for research.

 Worked previously at Hume, a science-informed architectural and urban design studio created by Itai Palti.
-As Lab Lead, she participated in projects for big companies (Google, Association of Children’s Museums, Landsec, HKS Architects, EDGE) and individual clients.
+As Lab Lead, participated in projects for big companies (Google, Association of Children’s Museums, Landsec, HKS Architects, EDGE) and individual clients.